LudoPinelli/comment-box.nvim/README.md

 _comment-box_ allows you to:

 - draw a box around the selected text or actual line with a simple keyboard shortcut.
-The box can be left aligned or centered, with the text left aligned or centered.
+The box can be left aligned or centered, can have a fixed size or be adapted to the text.
+The text can be left aligned or centered.
 Too long text are automatically wrapped to fit in the box.
 - create your own type of box by choosing its width and the characters used to draw the top, bottom, left, right and corners of it.
 - draw a line with a simple keyboard shortcut.
 The line can be left aligned or centered.
 - create your own type of line by choosing its width and the characters used to draw its start, end and body.